 Accommodations for Guests with Disabilities

-An important consideration while planning your event is the accommodations your audience members with disabilities might need.
-This includes, but is not limited to, wheelchair access, making sure that handicapped entrances are unlocked and operable, and providing sign language interpretation.
-If you do receive a request for sign language interpretation for your event, please contact your organization's Student Activities advisor.
+An important consideration while planning your event is any accommodations your audience members with disabilities might need.
+This includes wheelchair access, making sure that handicapped entrances are unlocked and operable, and providing sign language interpretation.
+If you do receive a request for sign language interpretation for your event, please contact your organization's Students’ Association (SA) advisor.

-There is usually at least a two-week lead time needed in order to secure sign language interpreters for an event.
-The Interpreter Request Form should be filled out and returned to Debbie Gaudet in the SAAC Office, Room 101E in the Ruth Merrill Center, with a copy given to Wilson Commons Student Activities Administrative Assistant, 201 Wilson Commons.
-Student Activities Debbie will call Interpretek, Inc. to make arrangements for the interpreter if you are a SA Funded group.
-If you are not you may call Interpretek at 585-235-7500.
+There is usually a two-week lead-time needed to secure sign language interpreters for an event.
+The Interpreter Request Form should be filled out and returned to Jen Nicholson in Room 101E in the Ruth Merrill Center, with a copy given to the Wilson Commons Student Activities (WCSA) administrative assistant in 201 Wilson Commons.
+If you are not a SA-funded group, you can call Interpretek at (585) 235-7500 to hire an interpreter.

 Depending on the size of the facility as well as the length and content of the event, it may be necessary to request two sign language interpreters for one event.
 When you contact the Interpreter Services Office or a private local agency to contract for an interpreter, you should inquire about the cancellation policy and their minimum fee.
 Many sign language interpreter provider organizations require a 24–48 hour cancellation notice.
 Most organizations charge the full fee if the sign language interpreter shows up for the event, but no one in the audience needs the services of the interpreter.

 All publicity directed to the general public MUST contain the following statement: "Anyone requiring disability-related accommodations should contact the University Intercessor at (585) 275-9125 at least five business days in advance of the event."

 See the advertising and promotion page for information about creating promotional materials and advertising around campus.